bridgekitio/frodo/README.md

 ## Running Multiple Services

-One of the core ideas behind Abide is that you should build your services in an isolated, decoupled manner regardless of how you intend to deploy them.
-Abide gives you the flexibility to write your services once, and you can choose to either run them separately as micro/mini services.
+One of the core ideas behind Frodo is that you should build your services in an isolated, decoupled manner regardless of how you intend to deploy them.
+Frodo gives you the flexibility to write your services once, and you can choose to either run them separately as micro/mini services.
 Alternately, you can take all of the services and run them in a single process as a monolith.